 Why should you get shoes specific to mountain biking?
-Of course, you can ride a bike in shoes that are not unique to mountain biking, and many people do, but there are several reasons to get shoes made for the task.
+Of course, you can ride a bike in just about anything, and many people do.
+There are, however, a few good reasons to get shoes made for the task.
 Think of it like having the right tool for the job.
-Certainly, you can pound a nail into the wall with the head of a crescent wrench, but isn't it so much easier to use a hammer?
+Indeed, you can pound a nail into the wall with the head of a crescent wrench, but isn't it so much easier to use a hammer?
 Mountain bike shoes are made to pair with specific types of pedals, offer foot protection, and have stiff soles that enhance your power transfer and reduce fatigue.

 There are two types of mountain-bike-specific shoes, those made for use with flat pedals and those made for use with clipless pedals.
 Please note that the information presented here is unique to clipless mountain bike shoes.

-The term clipless can often be confusing since we are referring to shoes and pedals that clip together.
-This makes more sense with a brief bike pedal history lesson.
-In the early days of both road and mountain biking to increase performance, pedals had a cage and strap on the front that your toes would fit into, known as a toe clip.
-The toe clip was designed to keep your foot from slipping forward while also generally securing the foot for greater pedaling efficiency.
+The term clipless is entirely backward and utterly confusing since it refers to shoes and pedals that clip together.
+To explain the term, we'll give you a brief cycling history lesson.
+In the early days of both road and mountain biking, pedals had a cage and strap on the front that your toes would fit into, known as a toe clip.
+The toe clip was designed to keep your foot from slipping forward while also securing the foot for greater pedaling efficiency.
 As time went on, in the early 1990's Shimano's SPD (Shimano Pedaling Dynamics) pedal became the first "clipless" mountain bike pedal to take the market by storm.
 These new pedals were referred to as clipless because they no longer featured the toe clip.
 As a result, today, we're stuck with a nonsensical name for a fantastic technology.